suruoxi/HumanAIGC-arxiv-daily/docs/index.md

 > If you have any other keywords, please feel free to let us know.

-> We plan to support analysis papers based on GPT4-turbo API.
+> We plan to support paper analysis based on GPT4-turbo API.

 [Web](https://liutaocode.github.io/talking-face-arxiv-daily/)  [Code](https://github.com/liutaocode/talking-face-arxiv-daily)